The Manchester Rambler: Reception and influence

 Ben Harker said of "The Manchester Rambler" that:

 Rambler is the song where it all comes together.
 He'd written these rather earnest agitprop pieces prior to that, but in Rambler, he manages to pull together a political perspective with a more lyrical style...
 It crystallises his songwriting and that's the first time it happens.

 MacColl performed the song as a standard all his life.
+A recording on his 1983 album Freeborn Man features backing vocals from his second wife, Peggy Seeger, and four of his five children, including the singer Kirsty MacColl; it was later included on Kirsty MacColl's posthumous compilation The One And Only.

-Cover versions were performed and recorded by dozens of folk musicians from the 1950s onwards, including by The Dubliners on Alive Alive-O and 30 Years A-Greying.
-Kirsty MacColl (daughter of Ewan) covered the song on her 1991 album The One And Only, while Casey Neill covered it on his eponymous album in 1999.
+Cover versions were performed and recorded by dozens of folk musicians from the 1950s onwards, including by The Dubliners on Alive Alive-O and 30 Years A-Greying. while Casey Neill covered it on his eponymous album in 1999.
 The Houghton Weavers covered it on their 1978 album Sit Thi Deawn, and in 2005 Mick Groves of The Spinners performed it on his album Fellow Journeyman.
 Patterson Jordan Dipper covered it on their album Flat Earth in 2010, and Danny and Mary O'Leary covered it in 2014.

 The Oxford Dictionary of National Biography writes of MacColl that "One of his first and finest protest songs, ‘The Manchester Rambler’, dealt with the ‘mass trespass’ campaigns of the 1930s, in which hikers fought pitched battles with gamekeepers when they invaded privately owned grouse moors."